 - Cook basmati rice according to packet directions.

 - For the paneer, combine chilli jam and dark soy sauce in a bowl.
 Add paneer steaks and turn gently to coat.
 Set aside.

 - Meanwhile, heat a large wok over high heat.
 Add 1 ghee and heat until just smoking.
 Add garlic, lemongrass, lime and onion and stir-fry for 1-2 minutes or until brown and fragrant.
-Add yellow curry paste, followed by beans and carrot, and cook, stirring, for 1 minute.
+Add yellow curry paste and rice, followed by beans and carrot, and cook, stirring, for 1 minute.
 Add soy sauce, stir to combine, and set aside.

 • Check the ingredient list of the yellow curry paste - some have shrimp paste as an ingredient.